pkrishna1801/system-design/README.md

 Elasticsearch → Custom Producer → Kinesis Data Streams → Kinesis Data Analytics (Flink) → Redis (Lookup) → Kinesis Data Streams (Enriched) → Lambda → ML REST API → DynamoDB

-CloudWatch monitors Kafka, Kafka Streams, Redis, API, and DynamoDB.
-A Dead Letter Queue is used to handle failed or malformed events.
+CloudWatch is used throughout the pipeline for monitoring and alerting on all critical components to ensure system reliability and performance.

 ---

 ##  Component Breakdown

 ###  Elasticsearch → Custom Producer
-The custom producer extracts structured clickstream data from Elasticsearch and provides better control than Logstash for high-throughput pipelines.
+ A custom producer is used to extract data from Elasticsearch in real time.
+Unlike Logstash, which is more generic, this custom producer offers greater flexibility for high-throughput scenarios.
 It Supports JSON normalization, timestamp adjustments, and schema validation before sending to Kinesis

 ###  Custom Producer → Kinesis Data Streams
-* Kinesis handles real-time, durable, ordered ingestion at massive scale.
-* Elastic scaling and enhanced fan-out (EFO) support ensures low-latency delivery to consumers.

-Approx latency: 5–10ms.
+a fully managed and horizontally scalable stream ingestion service.
+Kinesis is responsible for ingesting and distributing the data in real time.
+It supports enhanced fan-out (EFO), which allows consumers like Flink to receive data with low latency and high throughput.
+This step serves as the primary ingestion buffer, providing ordering guarantees, durability, and built-in integration with downstream AWS analytics services.

 ### Kinesis Data Analytics (Flink)

-* Apache Flink runs within Kinesis Analytics to compute features:

-* Time-of-day, day-of-week

-* Session-based aggregations

-* Joins with static data (e.g., IP geolocation, zip code)

-* Stateless and stateful operations supported.

-* Output written to a second enriched Kinesis stream.
+ingested data is then consumed by Kinesis Data Analytics, where Apache Flink jobs perform real-time processing.
+Flink is used here to extract and compute features such as hour of the day, day of the week, and session duration.
+It also handles event enrichment using metadata such as zip-code-based location or behavioral tags.
+The advantage of using Flink over Lambda or Kafka Streams lies in its powerful support for both stateless and stateful stream transformations, windowing, and dynamic joins.
+This allows the pipeline to remain responsive and accurate even under evolving data conditions.

 ### Redis (Lookup)

-Flink pulls reference/auxiliary data from Redis during stream processing (e.g., metadata per zip code).

-High-speed in-memory lookups ensure <5ms latency.

-Keeps Flink stateless and lean.
+During stream processing in Flink, auxiliary data such as zip-code-to-region mappings or customer segments is fetched from Redis.
+Redis is chosen for its sub-millisecond response time, allowing Flink to perform lookups without compromising throughput or latency.
+Rather than persisting feature data in Redis, the system treats it purely as a fast, in-memory lookup table.
+This approach helps minimize state management within Flink

 ### Kinesis (Enriched) → Lambda
-Lambda processes enriched records in batches
-Performs:

-Record validation

-JSON transformation for the ML model

-API request assembly
+he processed events are written to a second Kinesis stream and consumed by an AWS Lambda function.
+Lambda is configured with batch processing enabled, which allows it to process groups of records efficiently.
+Within Lambda, additional tasks such as schema validation, field filtering, and transformation into the ML API’s input format are performed.
+It also handles retries, error logging, and asynchronous communication with the ML inference endpoint.

 ### ML REST API

 ###  Predictions → DynamoDB
-Stores:

-Prediction

-Enriched features

-Timestamps, metadata

-Chosen for:

-High write throughput

-Single-digit ms reads

-TTL support for data expiry
+Finally, the output from the ML API, including predictions and associated metadata, is written to DynamoDB.
+DynamoDB is selected for its ability to handle high write volumes with single-digit millisecond latency.
+It supports partitioning and indexing for efficient querying

 Predictions and metadata are stored in DynamoDB for durability and downstream usage.
 It scales well with write-heavy workloads and provides fast querying capabilities.
 S3 was considered but is better suited for batch storage or archival purposes.